cassiozen/mithryn-ttrpg/gm guide.md

 To Tharuk-Un, the Grey Vulture, the amulet represents unmaking: a key that would open every locked door he keeps, a voice that would teach every tongue the words he forbids.
 He hunts it without rest and will do everything in his power to destroy it.

 ## Tags

 Tags are the most flexible part of this game.
+They define what makes characters unique — their edges, flaws, and quirks — and give those traits real weight in the fiction.

-They define a character’s edge in the fiction and give mechanical weight to the things that make them unique.
-They also set up complications that keep the story moving.
-Because tags are open-ended, your role as GM is to help players create tags that are flavorful, balanced, and fun to use.
+Because tags are open-ended, the GM will often need to help players create sharp, flavorful tags and to judge fairly when they apply.

-This section gives you practical tools for guiding players during character creation and ruling on tags during play.

 ### Facilitating Tag Creation

 Players will come to the table with different levels of clarity.
 Some may have a tag in mind already, others may need prompting.
-Your job is to help them sharpen vague ideas into usable tools.
+Your role is to help them sharpen vague ideas into usable tools.

-#### Start with questions.
+#### Ask Questions

+Guide players with prompts like:

-Ask: “What do people say about your character?”, “What skill did you learn the hard way?”, or “What trouble always seems to find you?”
-Questions pull players toward story-rich tags.
+- “What do people say about your character?”
+- “What skill did you learn the hard way?”
+- “What trouble always seems to find you?”

 #### Encourage flavor before mechanics.

 A good tag sounds like something you’d hear in the world: “Curses at cats, but horses obey”, “Debt to a dangerous patron”, “Trained by the River Knights.”
 The rules will take care of themselves.

+Avoid mechanical shorthand like *“Good at persuasion”*.

-#### Check for variety.
+#### Check for variety

 Encourage players to spread their three standard tags across different areas — not all stealth, or all social, or all gear.
 This makes for richer play.

-#### For complications, go juicy.

-A good complication creates hooks: debts, vows, flaws, curses.
-If a complication never bites, it’s not doing its job.

-#### Judging Tags: What to Allow

-Tags are meant to be flexible and player-driven, but you are the final guardrail.
-Your goal isn’t to limit creativity, but to keep it sharp.
-A good tag is both a tool for the player and a hook for you to weave into the story.

 ##### Red Flags